on the tip of God’s tongue

 In case of some artworks something just went wrong, in spite of the artist’s good intentions.
 There are some artworks that may just be summed up with one sentence: “what has been seen cannot be un-seen”.
 I believe that this is exactly the case: a sculpture from the Holy Spirit Church (Heilig-Geist-Kirche) in Rothenburg ob der Tauber.
 At first, especially when we look at it in certain angle, it seems that it depicts God licking (!?) naked Baby Jesus!

-Depictions of licking Baby Jesus, surprisingly, has some precedence in the medieval art, although it was not God who was licking.
-In fact it was an ox and a donkey in some Nativity scenes: a very good example of that is a miniature from St Albans’ Psalter (1 half of the 12th c., Dombibliothek in Hildesheim).
+Depictions of licking Baby Jesus, surprisingly, have some precedence in the medieval art, although it was not God who was licking.
+In fact it was an ox and an ass in some Nativity scenes: a very good example of that is a miniature from St Albans’ Psalter (1 half of the 12th c., Dombibliothek in Hildesheim).

 And now we may get back to our curious sculpture from Rothenburg: God is not licking Baby Jesus in it, but that Baby Jesus comes from his mouth, being a Word that became Flesh.
 That Baby Jesus is going down on the rainbow towards Mary, as it is in fact the depiction of Annunciation.
 It is a late-14th c. decoration of a tabernacle.

 We must admit though that even if the theological intentions were good in this case, the final result is not so good at all.
 When I see Annunciation like that, I no longer wonder why the Council of Trent banned the motif Puer Parvulus Formatus.

 I thank Mr Andrzej Dzikowski for the inspiration for this post and for the photos of tabernacle from Rothenburg ob der Tauber.